ibtihala817/Mr.Shoper/README.md

  -----------------------------------------------------------------

 ## Development Process and Problem-solving Strategy:
-Firstly, Our developer team brainstormed some ideas related to the requirement of to the app and then took a general idea of the design and the mechanisim of some popular apps from app store
+Firstly, I brainstormed some ideas related to the requirement of the app and then took a general idea of the design and the mechanisim of some popular apps from app store.
-Secondly, we designed a logo according to the purpose of the app and gave it name.
+Secondly, I designed a logo according to the purpose of the app and gave it a name.
-Thirdly, we designed the screens each of them suitable for a specific action using the Figma and Photoshop,after that we statred programming the app using the android studio by dividing the project into several tasks that each member of the team work on it: at first, we installed the required libraries and dependencies and the required api from [FlikrApi](https://www.flickr.com/services/api/).
+Thirdly, I designed the screens of each of them suitable for a specific action using the Figma, after that I statred programming the app using the android studio by dividing the project into several tasks: at first, I installed the required libraries and dependencies and the required api from [FakeApi](https://fakestoreapi.com/).
-For many problems that we faced,we needed first to decide the nature of the error (if it's syntax, runtime or logical), and then find the solution accordingly.Such solutions that can be disovered when debugging the error, using (Log.d)to specifty the location of the error, searching for similar cases online in [stackoverflow](https://stackoverflow.com/) and asking for the help of the experts.
+For many problems that I faced, I need first to decided the nature of the error (if it's syntax, runtime or logical), and then find the solution accordingly.Such solutions that can be disovered when debugging the error, using (Log.d) to find the location of the error, searching for similar cases online in [stackoverflow](https://stackoverflow.com/) and asking for the help from the experts.
 ## Unsolved Problems which would be fixed in future iterations:
-* seeting the favourite image in a separate list which can potentially fixed by using a certain api from  [FlikrApi](https://www.flickr.com/services/api/) and do the authentication .
-* some bugs regarding maps such as the marker would not disappear when moving to another place .
+* using the firestore for checkout in the cart fragment.
 * some minor issues regarding the enhancment of the design to make the user expereince more dynamic.

 ## My favorite functions work:
 * sharing images
-it is useful when you want to send a certain image to any app.
+it is useful when you want to send a certain image to others.
 ```kotlin

             val image:Bitmap?= getBitmapFromView(binding.imageItem)